MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 # Camera Command

-The Bedrock version of Minecraft has a new `/camera` command that adds the ability to control how players view the game or adds full-screen fades for a more polished experience.
+The Bedrock version of Minecraft has a `/camera` command that adds the ability to control how players view the game or adds full-screen fades for a more polished experience.
 This document goes into all the relevant detail of how it works and can be used to make interesting new experiences.

 This new feature adds the concept of Camera Presets, plus a new command to interact with those presets.
 Both are behind a new Cameras experiment toggle while we gather feedback and make changes.